 I work in the digital humanities and digital studies on topics across electronic literature, media archaeology, and software studies.
 Specific interests include the textual and material history of media forms and technologies, particularly in relationship to political practice, obsolescence, waste, sustainability, infrastructure, and anthropogenic climate change.

 • In 2010 an analysis of the emergence of computing in French research and higher education:

 L'Informatique en France, de la Seconde Guerre mondiale au Plan Calcul.
 L'Emergence d'une Science

 (Presses de l'Université Paris-Sorbonne, 2010, 720 p.)

-• In 2013 on information technologies in a major French bank:
+• In 2013 a corporate history on information technologies in a major French bank: